Each student's transcript is the cumulative record of courses elected and grades earned while enrolled at the University of Michigan.

 (Michigan Semester Hours * 2) - Michigan Honor Points = Honor Point Deficit

-* Use cumulative totals to calculate cumulative deficit; use term totals to calculate term deficit.
-Totals reflect number of "B" credits needed to raise cumulative or semester GPA above 2.0.
+Use cumulative totals to calculate cumulative deficit; use term totals to calculate term deficit.
+The result reflects the number of "B" credits needed to raise cumulative or semester GPA above 2.0.